-Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.
+Master of Mechanical Engineering in the UK is a one-year programme available at over 50 universities.

-For international students, the fees for pursuing a Masters in Mechanical Engineering in the UK might reach roughly 20,430 GBP annually.
+International students' fees for pursuing a Masters's in Mechanical Engineering in the UK might reach roughly 20,430 GBP annually.

-Though the cost of pursuing a Masters degree in Mechanical Engineering might appear to be too costly, there are a range of masters scholarships available in the UK that pay up to 50% of tuition fees.
+Though the cost of pursuing a Masters's degree in Mechanical Engineering might appear too costly, there are a range of master's scholarships available in the UK that pay up to 50% of tuition fees.

-Furthermore, obtaining a professionally recognised master degree in Mechanical Engineering from the United Kingdom might assist you in becoming a Chartered Engineer, also known as Professional Engineer.
+Furthermore, obtaining a professionally recognised master's degree in Mechanical Engineering from the United Kingdom might assist you in becoming a Chartered Engineer, also known as Professional Engineer.

 Mechanical engineers in the UK can earn up to 28,000 GBP while in graduate studies.
-Furthermore, after finishing their Masters in Mechanical Engineering, the graduates can make typical incomes of up to 80,000 GBP each year in the UK.
+Furthermore, after finishing their Masters in Mechanical Engineering, the graduates can earn up to 80,000 GBP annually in the UK.

 Why study Master of Mechanical Engineering in the UK?